arpg/spirit/README.md

 notes for this.

 The following images are from a MATLAB animation of the bicycle model.
 The vehicle currently moves in a XY plane.
+A trajectory is drawn from the vehicles center of gravity.

 <img src="bikeSimMATLAB/bike1.jpg" width = "350" height = "350">
 <img src="bikeSimMATLAB/bike2.jpg" width = "350" height = "350">